CleverTap/clevertap-geofence-android/README.md

 ## 📞 Callbacks/Listeners
 [(Back to top)](#table-of-contents)

-CleverTap Geofence SDK provides 3 callbacks or listeners on the main thread to the app for more control to the developers.
+CleverTap Android Geofence SDK provides 3 callbacks or listeners on the main thread to the app for more control to the developers.

 ### OnGeofenceApiInitializedListener

-CT Geofence SDK provides a callback on the main thread to notify that the CTGeofenceAPI class has been initialized.
+CleverTap Android Geofence SDK provides a callback on the main thread to notify that the CTGeofenceAPI class has been initialized.
 The callback can be used in the following way -
 ```java
 CTGeofenceAPI.getInstance(getApplicationContext())
        .setOnGeofenceApiInitializedListener(new CTGeofenceAPI.OnGeofenceApiInitializedListener() {